McGill-NLP/malicious-ir/README.md

 This repository includes code and data for reproducing our results and analysis.
 ## Installation
-We need two separate environments for recent LLMs' generations and retrieval.
+We need two separate environments for recent LLMs' generations (i.e., generating malicious passages, fine-grained queries, and RAG-based QA) and retrieval (i.e., generating the corpus embeddings and retrieval inference).
 ```bash
 conda env create --name ret --file=retrieval_environments.yml